zothsu/getoffthefeed/README.md

 - [ ] Refactor SVG for LinkedIn logo #37
 - [ ] Add Fediverse Servers

+- [ ] Decide on SPA [[components/ContactSection.astro]]or click-through site [[pages/contact.astro]]+[[components/ContactUs]]

 ## Questions for future me

-- Do I want to have a contact page if I have it at the bottom of my front page lwith a button at the top as well?
-Feels like la contact page might be a little bit overkill.
+- Do I want to have a contact page if I have it at the bottom of my front page with a button at the top as well?
+Feels like a contact page might be a little bit overkill..